Jameshughes2009/Firstday/18-NoSQL/01-Activities/20-Stu_Aggregates/README.md

 1. Run `npm install` and `npm start` to start the app.

-2. Navigate to Insomnia on your local machine and test the `/books/sum-price` GET route.
+2. Navigate to Insomnia on your local machine and test the `sum-price` GET route.

 3. The summary data for all books are being returned.
-To see a list of all books for comparison, use the `/books` GET route.
+To see a list of all books for comparison, use the `all-books` GET route.

 ## Assets